Cyperus rotundus: Sleeping mats

-The well dried coco grass is used in mats for sleeping.
+Dried coco grass is used in mats for sleeping.

 Invasive problems and eradication

 Cyperus rotundus is one of the most invasive weeds known, having spread out to a worldwide distribution in tropical and temperate regions.
 It has been called "the world's worst weed" as it is known as a weed in over 90 countries, and infests over 50 crops worldwide.
 In the United States it occurs from Florida north to New York and Minnesota and west to California and most of the states in between.
 In the uplands of Cambodia, it is described as an important agricultural weed.

 Its existence in a field significantly reduces crop yield, both because it is a tough competitor for ground resources, and because it is allelopathic, the roots releasing substances harmful to other plants.
 Similarly, it also has a bad effect on ornamental gardening.
-The difficulty to control it is a result of its intensive system of underground tubers, and its resistance to most herbicides.
+The difficulty to control it is a result of its extensive system of underground tubers, and its resistance to most herbicides.
 It is also one of the few weeds that cannot be stopped with plastic mulch.

 Weed pulling in gardens usually results in breakage of roots, leaving tubers in the ground from which new plants emerge quickly.
 Ploughing distributes the tubers in the field, worsening the infestation; even if the plough cuts up the tubers to pieces, new plants can still grow from them.
 In addition, the tubers can survive harsh conditions, further contributing to the difficulty to eradicate the plant.
-Hoeing in traditional agriculture of South East Asia does not remove the plant but leads to rapid regrowth.
+Hoeing in traditional agriculture of Southeast Asia does not remove the plant but leads to rapid regrowth.

 Most herbicides may kill the plant's leaves, but most have no effect on the root system and the tubers.
 Glyphosate will kill some of the tubers (along with most other plants) and repeated application can be successful.
 Halosulfuron-methyl will control nut grass after repeated applications without damaging lawns.
 The plant does not tolerate shading and 2,4-dichlorophenoxyacetic acid (2,4-D) slows its growth in pastures and mulch crops.

+In various countries, particularly in Southeast Asia, Cyperus rotundus is considered an invasive species.
+Its capability to adapt to a wide range of environmental conditions, along with its aggressive growth habit and prolific reproduction, makes it a problematic weed in agricultural and non-agricultural lands.

+In Southeast Asia, including Indonesia, Malaysia, and the Philippines, Cyperus rotundus is a common invasive species in crops, plantations, gardens, and along roadsides.
+Its presence can significantly reduce crop yields and make cultivation more challenging.
+The weed competes with crops for nutrients, light, and space, and is difficult to eradicate once established.
+Similarly, in Thailand, it invades agricultural areas, especially rice paddies, sugarcane fields, and vegetable gardens, causing substantial economic losses.
+Its tubers can survive under harsh conditions, making control and eradication efforts difficult.
+The weed's resilience to common herbicides and its ability to spread rapidly through both seeds and underground tubers contribute to its invasive status.